fieldtrip/website/workshop/paris2019/handson_raw2erp.md

 ## Visualisation of the ERFs

 At this stage, we have a set of spatiotemporal matrices, reflecting the electrophysiological response to different types of stimuli.
-In order to visualise the time courses, and interpret the spatial distribution of the responses, we can use a combination of the following FieldTrip functions: **[ft_multiplotER](/reference/ft_multiplotER)**, **[ft_topoplotER](/reference/ft_topoplotER)**, **[ft_singleplotER](/reference/ft_singleplotER)**.
+In order to visualize the time courses, and interpret the spatial distribution of the responses, we can use a combination of the following FieldTrip functions: **[ft_multiplotER](/reference/ft_multiplotER)**, **[ft_topoplotER](/reference/ft_topoplotER)**, **[ft_singleplotER](/reference/ft_singleplotER)**.
 With the exception of **[ft_singleplotER](/reference/ft_singleplotER)** these functions require a specification of (a 2D projection) of the positions of the sensors/electrodes.
 In FieldTrip, this is specified by the cfg.layout option; you can read more about this in the [layout tutorial](/tutorial/layout).
 More information about the visualisation of sensor (and source) level data can be found in the [plotting tutorial](/tutorial/plotting).

-Each type of channel can be visualised with its corresponding layout.
+Each type of channel can be visualized with its corresponding layout.
 For the visualisation of the gradiometers, we first compute the magnitude of the gradient by combining the 'horizontal' and 'vertical' gradients at each sensor location, using **[ft_combineplanar](/reference/ft_combineplanar)**.

-    % visualise the magnetometer data
+    % visualize the magnetometer data
     cfg        = [];
     cfg.layout = 'neuromag306mag_helmet.mat';
     figure; ft_multiplotER(cfg, avg_famous, avg_unfamiliar, avg_scrambled);

-    % combine planar gradients and visualise the gradiometer data cfg              = [];
+    % combine planar gradients and visualize the gradiometer data cfg              = [];
     avg_faces_c      = ft_combineplanar(cfg, avg_faces);
     avg_famous_c     = ft_combineplanar(cfg, avg_famous);